grafana/intro-to-mltp/README.md

 ### OpenTelemetry Collector (Optional)

-You can swap out the Grafana Agent for the OpenTelemetry collector using an alternative configuration.
+You can swap out the Grafana Alloy for the OpenTelemetry collector using an alternative configuration.

 Read the [Using the OpenTelemetry Collector](#Using-the-OpenTelemetry-Collector) section below to use this environment instead.